Reviews You Can Rely On

 Print Quality

-The first of our evaluation prints is a common calibration/torture test known as a 3D benchy.
-This little tugboat has it all when it comes to evaluating prints, having text, fine details, overhangs, and bridges.
+The first model we used to evaluate print quality is a common calibration/torture test known as a 3D benchy.
+This little tugboat has it all: text, fine details, overhangs, and bridges.
 The Creality CR-10S Pro V2 did a great job with the PLA version, creating a very smooth hull and handling the difficult geometry with aplomb.
 However, the lettering on the first layer was a bit distorted.
 The ABS version didn't come out as well, with enough layer separation that the roof easily detached.

 creality 3d cr-10s pro v2 - the pla benchy came out great but the abs version was a little on...